updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 Example on [fleet.rancher.io/0.9/changelogs](https://fleet.rancher.io/0.9/changelogs/)

-All of this don't replace the need to write useful release notes, we just try to make them more visible.
+All of this don't replace the need to write good release notes, we just try to make them more visible.

 ## Links